Searching ...

 Highland-Perkins

-Greater Highland-Perkins is almost a peninsula surrounded by the Mississippi River, but the residential area is concentrated around Highlands and Lee.
+Greater Highland-Perkins is almost a peninsula surrounded by the Mississippi River, but the main residential area is concentrated around Highlands and Lee.
 It’s a large community with greenspaces and biking trails.
 The Ben Hur Road Levee Trailhead runs along the Mississippi for several miles, while Perkins Road Community Park has a BMX track and rock climbing wall.

-The LSU Campus and its Tiger Stadium are the most significant draw.
-Campus and research centers frame the community borders, and you’ll see lots of student housing.
+The LSU Campus and Tiger Stadium are the most significant draws.
+The campus and research centers frame the community’s borders.
+Student housing exists caters to campus needs.

 However, there’s more to living here than college life.

-The family-friendly community is home to the Burden Center Children’s Garden, a place for young kids to explore and engage with nature.
+The family-friendly community is home to the Burden Center Children’s Garden, where young kids can explore and engage with nature.
 The BREC Farr Park Equestrian Center has equestrian arenas, trail rides, and lessons.
-For the adults, at the south end, awaits the L’Auberge Casino for entertainment and taking your chances on card games.
+For the adults, at the south end awaits the L’Auberge Casino for entertainment and taking your chances on card games.

 Old Goodwood

 Many people consider Louisiana to have a primarily French influence, but this isn’t entirely the case.
 The state exchanged hands many times and attracted settlers from across the European world.
-Spanishtown in Baton Rouge exemplifies the melting pot history.
+Spanish Town in Baton Rouge exemplifies the melting pot history.
 It’s one of the city’s oldest districts, laid out in 1805 before the Louisiana Purchase.

 Architectural styles include Greek Revival, shotgun, and Queen Anne.
-The January 2023 real estate market had six homes listed at a median of $395,500.
+The December 2024 real estate market listed five homes from $170,000 to $485,000.

 Frequently Asked Questions About Baton Rouge Neighborhoods